freddiehaddad/tetris/README.md

 *This repo hosts*
 - `tetrs_terminal`, a simple and polished cross-platform TUI implementation of the typical singleplayer game,
-- and `tetrs_engine`, a tetromino game engine implementing an abstract interface with modern mechanics.
+- and `tetrs_engine`, a tetromino game engine implementing an abstract interface handling modern mechanics.

 ## How to run